nagypeter/weblogic-operator-tutorial/tutorials/node.selector.md

 When you create a Managed server (Pod), the Kubernetes scheduler selects a node for the Pod to run on.
 The scheduler ensures that, for each resource type, the sum of the resource requests of the scheduled Containers is less than the capacity of the node.
 Note that although actual memory or CPU resource usage on nodes is very low, the scheduler still refuses to place a Pod on a node if the capacity check fails.

 However you can create affinity with a `nodeSelector` to constrain a pod to only be able to run on particular nodes.
-Generally such constraints are unnecessary, as the scheduler will automatically do a reasonable placement but there are some circumstances where you may want more control on a node where a pod lands, e.g.:
+Generally such constraints are unnecessary, as the scheduler will automatically do a reasonable placement but there are some circumstances where you may want more control on a node where a pod is scheduled, e.g.:

-- to ensure that a pod ends up on a machine with an SSD attached to it
+- to ensure that a pod is scheduled on a machine with an SSD attached to it
 - to co-locate pods from two different services that communicate a lot into the same availability zone
-- to ensure pods end up in different availability zone for better high availability
+- to ensure pods are scheduled in different availability zones for better high availability
 - to move away (*draining*) all pods from given node because of maintenance reason
 - to ensure that pod's runs certain software ends up on licensed environment.